This article explains the Time off page in Personio. With this feature, you can:

 - Hover over the component name on the left side to see its definition.
 This helps you understand the impact on your balance.

-While this table can help you understand your balance, each organization has different policies and settings.
+While this information can help you understand your balance, each organization has different policies and settings.
 If you have questions about your balance or organization’s policies, contact your HR department or supervisor.
 To troubleshoot an incorrect balance, ask your Personio Administrator to follow the steps in this article.

-| Item | Description |
+| Component | Description |

 | Granted to date |